jmarsico/rsma2019/assignments/project_03.md

 - A basic video of the functioning model.
 Video must be take using a tripod and with a black or white backdrop (you can find one in the IDeATe hallway or the CFA photo studio).
 - Written explanation of the space.
 This is not a technical writeup.
 Describe how your media approach will aide in the user's practice or in the intended functionality of the space.
 Describe the goals of the space and/or intervention and how it might affect users.
-- Photographs of the model with either:
+- Photographs of the model
-  - A: A black backdrop
-  - B: composited into a photograph of the airport atrium
 - Presentation and Working Demo in class on November 6th.
   - You will have ONLY 10 MINUTES in class to prepare your demo.